Ghost Pipe (Indian Pipe)

 Scattered nearly statewide but nowhere common.

-Occurs in humus-rich bottomland forests and moist to dry upland forests, mainly in oak-hickory forests.
+Occurs in humus-rich bottomland forests and moist to dry upland woods, mainly in oak-hickory woodlands.

 Unlike most plants, ghost pipe lacks chlorophyll, so it is white, not green.
 Below ground, its roots join with fungi that join with tree roots.
-This plant thus takes nourishment indirectly from the trees.
+This plant thus takes moisture and nourishment indirectly from the trees, and also through the fungi's digestion of decaying substances in the soil.
+Because it lacks chlorophyll, ghost pipe can survive in quite shaded areas of forests.

-Because of its complicated method of obtaining nourishment, this flower rarely survives transplanting, so take pictures, not plants, from the wild.
+Because of its complicated method of obtaining nourishment and need for appropriate types of fungi, this flower rarely survives transplanting, so take pictures, not plants, from the wild.

 Native Missouri perennial wildflower.

-Taxonomy: Ghost pipe and its close relatives have sometimes been placed in their own family, but DNA studies have shown their close relationship to blueberries, cranberries, azaleas, rhododendrons, and others, and they are all now in the heath family, the Ericaceae.
+Taxonomy: Ghost pipe and its close relatives have sometimes been placed in their own family (the Monotropaceae), but DNA studies have shown their close relationship to blueberries, cranberries, rhododendrons, and others, and they are all now in the heath family, the Ericaceae.

 Organisms like ghost pipe — also called Indian pipe, ghost plant, and corpse plant — strike us as bizarre and cause us to halt, kneel, and take a closer look.
 They fill us with wonder and pique our curiosity.
 They train us to keep looking for wonderful things.

-The common name "Indian pipe" has been growing out of favor in part due to the fact that the ceremonial pipes used by Native Americans typically do not much resemble the nodding flowers of this plant.
+The common name "Indian pipe" has been growing out of favor in part due to the fact that the traditional ceremonial pipes of Native Americans do not much resemble the nodding flowers of this plant.
+With the long stem, whitish color, and deeply bent, urn-shaped "bowls," these flowers look more like vintage European-style clay tobacco pipes.

-The fungi associated with ghost pipe are in the family Russulaceae, a group that includes the brittlegills and milky caps.
-Like many other fungi, they join with tree roots, and both tree and fungus benefit: The fungus gets food from the tree while expanding the tree's absorption network.
+The fungi associated with ghost pipe are in the family Russulaceae, a group that includes the emetic russula, green cracking russula, indigo milky, and peppery milky.
+Like many other fungi, these mushrooms join with tree roots, and both tree and fungus benefit: The fungus gets food from the tree while expanding the tree's absorption network.

 Title